auth0/docs/articles/api/management/v2/tokens.md

 ## Get a token manually

 <div class="alert alert-warning">
-  <strong>Heads up!</strong> Before you decide to follow the manual process, you should know that the Management APIv2 token has a validity of <strong>24 hours</strong>.
+  <strong>Heads up!</strong> Τhe Management APIv2 token, by default, has a validity of <strong>24 hours</strong>.
 After that the token will expire and you will have to get a new one.
-If this doesn't work for you, you can <a href="#automate-the-process">automate the process</a>.
+If this doesn't work for you, you can either change the validity period of the token, or <a href="#automate-the-process">automate the process</a>.
 </div>

 Let's see how you can get a token manually.
-Note, that the first two steps of the process need to be executed _only_ the first time.
-This might be true also for the third step, if the endpoints you need to access do not change.
-In that case you can skip to the [Get the Token](#4-get-the-token) section.
+Note, that the first step of the process need to be executed _only_ the first time.

 ### 1. Create and Authorize a Client